-Edmond Charles Genet was a French diplomat sent to the United States during George Washington's first term as president in 1792.
-He planned to have Americans attack the British and Spanish in North America, countries then at war with France.
-Genet’s actions, known today as the Genet Affair, created a major controversy in foreign affairs at a time when Washington had pronounced American neutrality.
+Edmond Charles Genet was the first French ambassador sent to the United States during George Washington's first term as president in 1792.
+Genet is often referred to as "Citizen Genet."
+Although the United States declared neutrality, Genet encouraged Americans to fund privateers to attack the British and Spanish in the Caribbean to weaken their position in North America as they were at war with France.
+Genet’s actions are known today as the Genet Affair, which were a part of the French Neutrality crisis during Washington's second term as president.

-On April 8, 1793 Genet arrived in Charleston, South Carolina, to promote French interests to the United States government, as France had become embroiled in war with Britain and Spain.
-His mission was to reinstate the alliance between France and the United States and to "liberate" Spanish America and British Canada either as independent states or to America.
+On April 8, 1793 Genet arrived in Charleston, South Carolina, to promote French interests to the United States government.
+As France had become embroiled in war with Britain and Spain, he sought American support.
+His mission was to reinstate the alliance between France and the United States and to encourage those in parts of Spanish holdings in North America and in British Canada to seek liberation as independent states.
 His arrival was met with grand receptions in Charleston.
-His ultimate destination was the capital in Philadelphia, but first he planned to travel up the southern states to ascertain public opinion toward France in advance of his meeting with President Washington.
-Before leaving for Philadelphia, he arranged four privateers to raid British shipping off the American coast.
-Genet wanted a partnership, or at least approval for his actions, which had been ordered by the French government.
-He hoped he could receive funding as repayment for French debts incurred during the American Revolution.
-What Genet did not immediately know is that Washington had proclaimed American neutrality in regard to the war between Britain, France, and Spain shortly after his arrival.
+His ultimate destination was the capital in Philadelphia, but first he planned to travel up the southern states to ascertain public opinion toward France in advance fo his meeting with President Washington.
+Before leaving for Philadelphia, he arranged for privateers to raid British shipping off the American coast.
+Genet desired a partnership, or at least approval from the United States government, which had been ordered by the French government.
+He hoped he could receive funding as repayment for French debts incurred during the American Revolution to support their current war efforts.
+However, Genet did not realize Washington’s Neutrality Proclamation before his arrival superseded his political desires.

-Genet arrived in Philadelphia on May 18 and first met with Secretary of State Thomas Jefferson, whom he knew was sympathetic to the French cause.
-Although Jefferson was pro-French and disagreed with Washington's neutrality policy, he was upset with Genet’s violation of American laws.
-Genet was discouraged by Jefferson but persisted nonetheless, apparently with a serious misunderstanding of the American political system, as he believed Congress possessed all diplomatic powers.
-After deliberating with Jefferson and Alexander Hamilton, Washington reaffirmed American neutrality to Genet, and demanded that he not hire more privateers, cancel his plans to invade British and Spanish territory, and return the goods privateered by his ships.
+Genet arrived in Philadelphia on May 18 and first met with Secretary of State Thomas Jefferson, because he knew he was sympathetic to the French cause.
+Although Jefferson was pro-French and disagreed with Washington's neutrality policy, he was upset with Genet’s violation and disregard of American foreign policy.
+Genet was discouraged by Jefferson but persisted nonetheless, as he believed Congress possessed all diplomatic powers, and did not account for the role of the executive branch.
+After deliberating with Jefferson and Alexander Hamilton, Washington reaffirmed American neutrality to Genet.
+Washington demanded that he not hire more privateers, cancel his plans to invade British and Spanish territory, and return the goods privateered by his ships.
 Washington asserted that these actions were in violation of American neutrality, yet Genet insisted that privateering and selling the goods in American ports was within his rights by the 1778 Treaty of Amity and Commerce.
 Washington's advisors John Jay and Rufus King publicly denounced Genet for his actions in August 1793.
 Genet then wrote personally to Washington to explain his intentions and clear his name: "Certain persons, actuated by views which time will develope, despairing to attack my principles, have descended to personal abuse—In hopes of withdrawing from me that esteem which the public feel and avow for the representative of the French republic."1 In Genet’s mind, anti-French members of Washington's cabinet were seeking to sabotage him.

 Elliot Warren George Washington University